wisq/minecraft-scripts/README.md

 Backups
 -------

 Backups use [WMB](http://github.com/wisq/wmb), a set of scripts I created to do simple incremental backups with `rsync`.

-You don't need to set up any of the server stuff unless you want to back up to a separate server — though, of course, if you care about your server / world / players, that's not a bad idea.
+You don't need to set up any of the WMB server-side stuff (e.g. no `rsync` daemon, no `bin/cycle` cronjob, etc) unless you want to back up to a separate server — though, of course, if you care about your server / world / players, that's not a bad idea.
 (Personally, I just use the backups in case something goes horribly wrong **in** the world, so I don't mind that they're local only.)

 Every backup tree is a complete copy of the files you've selected for backup.
 However, whenever those files have *not* changed since the last backup, it creates a *hard link* to the old file.
-Hard links are two different names for the same file on disk.
-So, if you have a large world but some parts are never updated, you won't see much actual disk usage.
+Hard links are two different names for the same file on disk, so they don't take up any extra space.
+That means that even if you have a huge world, as long as only a few parts are regularly being updated, you won't see much actual disk usage.

 In order to back up your server, the backup script issues several commands (via the shell and via RCON):